timKraeuter/Coordination-2024/artifacts/python-scripts/README.md

 ### UpSet plot: Custom approaches

-UpSet plots make most sense for more than three approaches.
+UpSet plots make the most sense for more than three approaches.
 You can add as many approaches as arguments as you want.

 **Script:**